 SAP NetWeaver 7.4

 Most users of the SAP system adopt NetWeaver 7.4 as their chosen release.
-This release sees the first fully optimized HANA interface as well as offering a very stable kernel and robust security system.
+This release sees the first fully optimized HANA interface as well as offering a very stable kernel and robust security system which can help you get more YouTube views.
 The ABAP Codeline included with NetWeaver 7.4 is the evolution of the 7.3x Codelines, letting NetWeaver 7.4 serve as a foundation for the construction of enhancement package #7 for SAP ERP 6.0.

 SAP NetWeaver 7.5